walkie/academic-webpage/news/2013-09-13-fosd13-variational-graphs-accepted.md

 ---
-title: Variational Graphs paper accepted to FOSD'13
+title: Variational graphs paper accepted to FOSD'13
 ---

 With Martin Erwig and Sheng Chen, our paper on "An Abstract Representation of